Promo/Branding/Made by KDE

 For Splash Screens

-If your application shows a splash screen on startup, include the "Made by KDE" phrase preceded by the KDE logo in the lower right-hand corner of the screen.
+If your application shows a splash screen on startup, include the "Made by KDE" phrase preceded by the KDE logo in an unobtrusive, but clearly visible position, for example, in the lower right-hand corner of the screen.

 While at events and during presentations about your application, framework, or service, include the "Made by KDE" phrase preceded by the KDE logo in the lower right-hand corner of your slides.